wp-plugins/backwpup/readme.txt

 == Description ==

-The backup files can be used to save your whole installation including `/wp-content/` and push them to an external Backup Service, if you don’t want to save the backups on the same server.
-With the single backup .zip file you are able to restore an installation.
+The backup plugin BackWPup can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
+With a single backup .zip file you are able to easily restore an installation.

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export